The Best Gifts For Newlyweds This Wedding Season — Shop Now

 FORMER 'BACHELORETTE' KAITLYN BRISTOWE IS GETTING READY FOR HER WEDDING WITH AMAZON'S HANDMADE — SHOP HER COLLECTION

-Luckily, the all-in one wedding planning brand The Knot is there to help you through every step of the way.
-Not only is this party-planning company a bride's best friend, but their website has a uniquely traditional registry where you can shop generous gifts for your loved ones who may be tying the knot.
+Luckily, the all-in-one wedding planning brand The Knot is here to help you every step of the way.
+Not only is this party-planning company a bride's best friend, but their website has a uniquely traditional registry where you can shop generous gifts for your loved ones who are tying the knot.

 Between kitchen, tabletop, home, bed and bath and lifestyle collections, the options to choose from are endless!
-The brand even recently held their Sixth Annual Registry Awards, where they revealed virtual experiences and gift cards to be a soaring in popularity for wedding gifts.
+The brand even recently held their Sixth Annual Registry Awards, where they revealed their wedding gift options of virtual experiences and gift cards have been soaring in popularity following the pandemic.

 Of course, the gift of love is the greatest one of all, but that doesn't mean you can't express this with the perfect present that will actually be beneficial to the bride and groom.